Herbert-Lwanga/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is the Tic Tac Toe project which is part of the practice projects from the
+This is the Tic Tac Toe project which is part of the practice projects from the Odin project